Infineon/optiga-trust-m-explorer/User Guide.md

 RSA Algo : *RSA 1024, RSA 2048* .
 Key Slot : *0xE0FC, 0xE0FD*

-To generate RSA keypair, select the RSA Algo and Key slot.
+To generate RSA keypair, select the RSA Algo, Key slot and Key_usage.
 Then select "Generate RSA keypair" .
-In this example RSA Algo: *RSA 1024* and key slot: *0xE0FC* are used
+In this example RSA Algo: *RSA 1024*, key slot: *0xE0FC* and key_usage:Auth/Enc/Sign are used.The public Key will be stored into corresponding OID which has been displayed in the GUI.

 ![](images/Crypto/RSA/RSA_Generation.png)